 Additionally new developments in low temperature powder curing have opened doors of opportunity for powder coating.
 Current applications of glass, wood and manufactured fiberboard are growing in popularity.

 When applying powder coating to MDF wood, high temperature plastics and composite materials temperature control is critical.
 The substrate materials composition may breakdown at a temperature very close to the coatings cure temperature.
 This thermal breakdown limitation on various nonmetallic substrates has limited the use of powder coating materials for many years.

-Powder formulations are being developed for cure at lower temperatures and the use, control and selection of low temperature powders is growing each year.
+There are many more powder formulations available now for cure at lower temperatures and the use, control and selection of low temperature powders is growing each year.
 These new application customers will be won by those powder coaters that have the equipment and knowledge that is necessary to guarantee the successful processing of the customer’s parts in these new tighter operating and cure window.

 Special thanks to Electronic Controls Design, Milwaukie, OR, for their contribution to this article.

 ECD is a pioneer in the design, development, and manufacture of advanced thermal profiling systems and software used to monitor and analyze process temperatures in various industries.